emmt/TypeUtils.jl/README.md

 Optionally, in `restructure` and `destructure!` methods, keyword `offset` may be specified to not start with the first value in `vals`.

+Method `struct_length` yields the minimal number of values needed to destructure an object.